SOI-Unipr/soi-docker/frontend/README.md

 ```

-## if you want to install telnet or wget
+## if you want to install telnet or wget or ... ps
 ```
 apt-get update
 apt-get install telnet
 apt-get install wget
+apt-get install procps
 ```